jdansev/2D-Motion-Estimation/README.md

 # 2D Motion Tracker

-Tracks the motion of a monkey and replaces it with a puppet of Denzel Washington.
+Tracks the motion of a monkey and replaces it with a dodgeball playing puppet of Denzel Washington to the tune of Rocky V's "Gotta Fly Now".

 ![alt text](./demo.png)